jimcaine/dotfiles/README.md

 # dotfiles
-Collection of configuration files and install scripts to get new environments up and going fast!
+An opionated collection of configuration files and install scripts.
+I use arch by the way.

 ## Configurations (dotfiles)
+Configuration files stored in the dotfiles directory and available for usage post-setup.

 #### Terminal
 * kitty
 * alacritty